 - Give them to a trusted friend or family member and ask them not to give them back

 There are other options you can try as well.
-Find what works best and get your credit cards out of your life so you can begin to pay down your debt.
+Find what works best and get your credit cards out of your life so you can begin to pay down your debt and work towards having good credit.

 This also applies to using apps like Klarna to make purchases.
 If you’re unable to ensure timely payment, don’t use them.